Mutual obligation requirements for principal carers

 - part time

 Alternatively, you may need to do another approved activity to meet your requirements.
+Your employment services provider will tell you.

 Combining study, paid work and voluntary work activities